deekayen/eagleboards/_prepare/20-eagle-bor-expectations.md

 During this initial meeting, the Chairman makes sure everyone is introduced to one another, sees that everyone has an opportunity to review all the paperwork and determines that all understand the goals of this Board, which are:

 1. The Board determines that the Eagle project was successfully carried out.
-    a.
-Did the candidate demonstrate leadership?
+    * Did the candidate demonstrate leadership?
-    b.
-Did they indeed direct the project himself, rather than do all the work themselves or allow someone else to direct the project?
+    * Did they indeed direct the project himself, rather than do all the work themselves or allow someone else to direct the project?
-    c.
-Was the project of value to the institution, school or community group?
+    * Was the project of value to the institution, school or community group?
-    d.
-Who from the benefiting group may be contacted to verify the value of the project?
+    * Who from the benefiting group may be contacted to verify the value of the project?
-    e.
-Did the project follow  the plan, or were modifications necessary to complete it - what did the candidate learn from making the modifications?
+    * Did the project follow  the plan, or were modifications necessary to complete it - what did the candidate learn from making the modifications?
 2. The Board should be assured of the candidate's participation in and understanding of the Scouting program.
 3. A thorough discussion of their successes and experiences in Scouting must take place.